FutuneAI/ai-visibility-research/02-geo-framework.md

 **Core question:** Does the brand appear in AI-generated recommendations, and with what positioning?

-GEO orchestrates the three layers above it.
+GEO orchestrates the outputs of the other three layers.
 Models do not cite a single source.
 They synthesize aggregate signals: industry media, third-party reviews, distributor discussions, comparison platforms, technical forums, and official materials.
-GEO influences which signals accumulate and how they are weighted.
+GEO(Generative engine optimization) influences which signals accumulate and how they are weighted.

 ---